squirtle-squadron/cms/README.md

 ---
 # Approach:
-  Coming into this project as a fresh to each other team, the first step we needed to take was getting to know each others wrok styles.
-We did this, becuase we quickly realized that this project was more then just our efforts as developers.
+  Coming into this project as a fresh to each other team, the first step we needed to take was getting to know each others work styles.
+We did this, because we quickly realized that this project was more then just our efforts as developers.
 It became more about learning and growing as a team.
-This was probably the biggest challenge of the project itself.
-Not only to be learning how as developers teamwork goes, but also as a new group itself.
+This was probably the biggest challenge of the project itself, not only to be learning how as developers teamwork is difficult, but also as a new group itself.
 Learning our stratagy to a good work flow was a huge accomplishment both individually, and as a group.

   After overcoming the new dynamic of working as a group, our next step was breaking down the project.
 We had to break it down into steps and after the first day it became much clearer what our pace should be.
-Of course starting a new project everyone has ideas of grandure and wants to implement everything cool we think of.
+Of course starting a new project everyone has ideas of grandeur and wants to implement everything cool we think of.
 So the first step to this was developing our scope for the project.
-With this defined we could decide what was needed for the success of the application and what could be implemented later as stretch goals.
+With this defined we could decide what were needed features and what could be implemented later as stretch goals.

-  We then broke it down via what was part of the back-end or front-end.
+  We then broke it down via what was a front end issue and what was considered back end issues.
 Once we had a game plan we started work on the back end as a team.
-Since we felt we had a better structured game plan for the back end, stated there.
+Since we felt we had a better structured game plan for the back end, we started there.
 After we broke down and tested the user model to make sure everything was set up correctly there, we broke into teams of two and each tackled a model.
 One was for our blog post and then the second was for our pages.
 Once that was done and working on the back-end, we moved forward to the front-end.

   With the front end we broke it up a lot more.
-We started off programing as a group until we got a grasp of what were going to need.
-Once we were able to see make a definitive plan we broke up into teams of two again.
+We started off programming as a group until we got a grasp of what were going to need.
+Once we were able to make a definitive plan we broke up into teams of two again.
 We as teams broke up the ajax requests, the handlebars, and base html/css into two sections.
 Once each part was finished we came together as a team to discuss both sides and